FEATURE-Hospital cum factory delivers limbs and new life in South Sudan

-BRIEF-RHT Health Trust says Fortis Global Healthcare Infrastructure entered into facility agreements

-* Fortis Global Healthcare Infrastructure entered into facility agreements to refinance an existing loan facility

-JUBA, South Sudan, June 29 Solomon was just seven years old when he woke up missing a leg.
+JUBA, South Sudan, June 29 (Reuters) - Solomon was just seven years old when he woke up missing a leg.

 And he was one of the lucky ones.